 Fudge Frosting

 - In a medium mixing bowl, add your 12 ounces of chocolate chips.
 Heat in the microwave in 30 second increments until fully melted.
-Stir in the butter (sliced in tablespoon sized butter pats) until melted, then add the can of sweetened condensed milk.
-Stir an incorporate into the melted chocolate until smooth.
+Stir in the butter (sliced in tablespoon sized butter pats) until melted, then add the can of sweetened condensed milk and light corn syrup.
+Stir until smooth. *Reheat as needed in the microwave when spreading on your cake.

 Assembling A Layer Cake